-Letter Meaning b or c Block (b) or character (c) device.
+Letter Meaning bor c Block (b) or character (c) device.
 One or the other is essential for any device driver. form STREAMS driver (f) or STREAMS module (m).
 Omit for device driver.
 S Software driver, either a pseudo-device or a SCSI driver.

-Letter Meaning d Specifies that this is a loadable driver.
+Meaning d Specifies that this is a loadable driver.
 R Auto-register the module (discussed in text).
 D Load, then unload, at boot time, in order to let the driver initialize the hardware inventory.
-N Prevent this module from being automatically unloaded even when it has a pfx unload() entry point. drive Sectio drive the ke Such In the d flag is given for an included module, lboot parses the master file for the r.
-Global variables defined in the variables section of the master file (see "Variable on" on page 276) are defined and included in the kernel.
-However, object code of the r is not included in the kernel, and the names of its entry points are not entered integrnel switch table. a driver has to be manually loaded with the ml or lboot command before it can be and it cannot be used from the miniroot. dable driver can be loaded by the 1boot command at boot time, and by the m1 nand while the system is running.
-The following steps occur when a driver is d: 1.
-T he object file header is read.
-2. N femory is allocated for the driver's text, data, and bss segments.
-3. T lemory is allocated for the driver's text, data, and bss segments. he driver's text and data are read.
-4. T he driver's text and data are read.
-4. T. n he driver's text and data are read. he text and data are relocated.
-References to kernel names and to global variables 4.
+N Prevent this module from being automatically unloaded even when it has a pfx unload() entry point. the ke Such a is not included in the kernel, and the names of its entry points are not entered into rnel switch table.
+In driver has to be manually loaded with the ml or lboot command before it can be and it cannot be used from the miniroot. dable driver can be loaded by the lboot command at boot time, and by the ml and while the system is running.
+The following steps occur when a driver is d: comm loade and while the system is running.
+The following steps occur when a driver is comm loade 1.
+T and while the system is running.
+The following steps occur when a driver is d: comm loade 1.
+T 2.
+M and while the system is running.
+The following steps occur when a driver is d: ne object file header is read. comm loade 1.
+T 2.
+M 3.
+T 4.
+T and while the system is running.
+The following steps occur when a driver is d: ne object file header is read. emory is allocated for the driver's text, data, and bss segments. comm loade 1.
+Th 2.
+M 3.
+Th 4.
+Th na and while the system is running.
+The following steps occur when a driver is d: ne object file header is read. emory is allocated for the driver's text, data, and bss segments. ne driver's text and data are read. ne text and data are relocated.
+References to kernel names and to global variables comm loade 1.
+T 2.
+M 3.
+T 4.
 T n 5.
-E he driver's text and data are read. he text and data are relocated.
-References to kernel names and to global variables amed in the master file are resolved.
-4. T. n 5.
-E 6.
-T. 7.
-If he driver's text and data are read. he text and data are relocated.
-References to kernel names and to global variable amed in the master file are resolved. ntry points are noted in the appropriate kernel switch table.
+E and while the system is running.
+The following steps occur when a driver is d: ne object file header is read. emory is allocated for the driver's text, data, and bss segments. ne driver's text and data are read. ne text and data are relocated.
+References to kernel names and to global variable amed in the master file are resolved.